weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 type blockSize = 2 * n
 type keySize   = m * n

-// Other definitions ommitted, see
+// Other definitions omitted, see
 //
 //     [CRYPTOLCOURSE]/labs/SimonSpeck/Simon/Simon.cry
 //
-// for the remainder of the Simon specificaiton.
+// for the remainder of the Simon specification.
 ```

 Note that four module parameters are declared (`n`, `m`, `T`, and `j`)